 Preserving our quality of life, which certainly includes the development and use of our Brentwood city parks, is important to Peggy.
 She has walked all of our park trails with her basset hound, Truman.

-Gil Hutchinson Gil Hutchinson, his wife of 29 years, Annette, and their two children, Kelsey and Scott, moved to Brentwood in 1999 from Orlando, Florida.
+Gil Hutchinson, his wife of 31 years, Annette, and their two children, Kelsey and Scott, moved to Brentwood in 1999 from Orlando, Florida.
 He graduated from Tulane with a BA and Florida State with an MBA.
-Gil has over 32 years of progressive healthcare management, finance and technology experience and has worked with some of the leading health systems and insurers in the country.
+Gil has over 35 years of progressive healthcare management, finance and technology experience and has worked with some of the leading health systems and insurers in the country.

 The Hutchinson's have traveled or lived in many parts of the country, but truly believe that Brentwood is a very special place to work and raise a family.
 A true gem of a community that deserves to be cherished and protected against the blight caused by extensive overdevelopment.

 George Malo George Malo has been a resident of Brentwood since 1984.
 He has been in the field of education for over 40 years as a teacher, administrator, and consultant.
 He recently retired from the Tennessee Board of Regents where he was the Associate Vice Chancellor for Research and Assessment in the Office of Academic Affairs.
-Prior to joining the Board of Regents, George worked in the Tennessee Department of Education, taught mathematics in public schools and a community college in Illinois, was a faculty member at the University of Illinois, and was on the adjunct faculty at Tennessee State, University of Tennessee, and Vanderbilt.
-He currently serves on the Blackburn College (Illinois) Board of Trustees and does volunteer work for Freedom in Christ Ministries.
+Prior to joining the Board of Regents, George was an Associate Assistant Commissioner in the Tennessee Department of Education; taught mathematics in public schools and a community college in Springfiled, Illinois; was a faculty member at the University of Illinois; and was on the adjunct faculty at Tennessee State University, the University of Tennessee, and Vanderbilt University.
+He currently serves on the Blackburn College (Illinois) Board of Trustees and does volunteer work in online course development for Freedom in Christ Ministries-USA.
 George has a Ph.D. from the University of Illinois, a Masters of Science from Indiana University, and a Bachelors degree from Blackburn College.

 George moved to Brentwood from Davidson County because of the quality of residential life promoted by the city.
 As the Williamson County area grows, he sees the need for Brentwood residents to offer support to help maintain this quality of life and to ensure that growth is well-planned and managed.
 Hearing about the Brentwood Green Space organization, he joined the group because of their belief in preserving sufficient green space, especially during growth.